skadimoolam/bm-share-new/README.md

-# Simple Chrome App to share Website links
+# Simple Chrome App to share Website links between a group

 ## Installation
 1. Clone or Download this project and extract it to a folder